xenago/libnss_shim/README.md

    sudo apt remove libnss_shim
    ```

 2. If removal/deletion is performed, restarting affected applications is required.
-Rebooting is an effective way to do
+A system reboot is an effective way
-   this:
+   to do this:
    ```
    sudo reboot
    ```